 A standard liquid propane (LP) tank used to provide gas to a backyard barbecue grill holds 4 to 5 gallons of liquid propane, but if you grill frequently, you may find yourself hauling the tank to exchange for a refill all too often.
 Why not upgrade to a larger tank that will allow you to go all summer long without refilling?

 A 100-lb. propane gas tank holds approximately 24 gallons of liquid propane when fully fueled, or nearly five times as much gas as a standard 5-gallon bottle typically used with a gas grill.
-The main advantage of a 100-lb. tank is convenience, since you can grill much longer between fuel refills.
-One trade-off is the added up-front cost of filling the cylinder with propane.
-The propane tank connects to the grill in the same manner as a smaller tank, although you may need to purchase a longer regulator hose to reach the valve connection.
+Although it obviously costs more to fill a bigger tank, there is a great advantage sinc you can grill much longer between fuel refills.

-Measure the distance from the valve on the side of the 100-lb. tank to the connectors on the rear control panel of your grill, using a tape measure.
-Compare that distance with the length of your current regulator and hose to determine if a longer regulator is needed.
+Measure the distance from the valve on the top or side of the 100-lb. tank to the gas connectors on the rear control panel of your grill, using a tape measure.
+Compare that distance with the length of your current regulator and hose to determine if a longer regulator hose is needed.
 Hardware stores and specialty grill shops carry gas grill regulators.

-Attach the larger coupler on one end of the regulator hose to the valve on the top side of the 100-lb. tank, turning clockwise to secure.
+Attach the regulator to the valve on the top or side of the 100-lb. tank, turning the mounting nut or mounting knob clockwise to secure.

-Connect the hose (or hoses, if you have a two-burner grill) to the valve control stems on the back panel of your grill.
-These connect almost the same way as a garden hose to a faucet, but twist clockwise to attach.
+Connect the hose (or hoses, if you have a two-burner grill) to the valve control stems on the back panel of your grill, using an adjustable wrench.

 Turn on the gas at the main valve on the tank and listen for any sounds of leaking.
 If you hear or smell any propane escaping from the connections, shut off the main valve and reconnect the regulator at all points before attempting to use the grill.